knpuniversity/symfony4/sfcasts/uploads/flysystem-defensive.md

 check out the terminal tab where we're running the Symfony web server: it's streaming all of our logs here.
 Scroll up and... there it is!

-> Old upload a file "rocket..." was missing when trying to delete
+> Old uploaded file "rocket..." was missing when trying to delete

 ## Checking for Filesystem Failure